-Before you can enroll in the FES graduate program, your application must be reviewed and accepted by our program and the Graduate School.
+Before you can enroll in a FES graduate program, your application must be reviewed and accepted by our program and the Graduate School.
 Make sure you review the Graduate School’s application procedures before you apply.

 Jump to: